RosalindHook/finalCapstone/README.md

 ## Summary of project

 * This capstone project was designed to manage stock-taking in a shoe warehouse.
-The user is able to perform a series of different actions on data using object oriented programming (OOP) and a series of methods and functions as described in _usage_ section below.
+The user is able to perform a series of different actions around stock-handling using data available in a separate .txt file.

-* It is designed and written in Python, using object oriented programming (OOP) It sets up a variable to store a list of shoe objects with the following attributes: country of origin, code/barcode, product name, cost, quantity in stock, value of stock (cost * quantity).
+* This project is designed and written in Python, using object oriented programming (OOP), and a series of methods and functions outlined in the _usage_ section below.

 ## Installation